Foods to relieve cough and cold

 • Chop some pieces of ginger and boil them in water.

-• Add a bit of honey for sweetness.
+• Add a bit of raw honey for sweetness.

-This makes an excellent ginger tea that relieves cough symptoms.
-Drinking this tea once or twice a day can provide significant symptomatic relief.
+• This makes an excellent ginger tea that may help relieve cough symptoms.
+Drinking this tea once or twice a day can provide significant temporary symptomatic relief.

-Garlic, a staple in many kitchens, contains allicin, a compound with antiviral properties.
-While it may help support the immune system, it can also provide mild relief from cough and cold symptoms.
+Garlic, a staple in many kitchens, contains allicin, a compound with potential antiviral and immune-supporting properties [4].
+While it may help support the immune system, it can also provide mild, supportive relief from cough and cold symptoms.
 Incorporating garlic into your diet may contribute to overall wellness during cold and flu season.

 How to use:

-• Consuming raw or cooked garlic with your meals could reduce the severity of cold symptoms.
+• Consuming raw or cooked garlic with your meals could potentially reduce the severity of cold symptoms.

-• Adding garlic to soups and stews enhances their medicinal properties.
+• Adding garlic to soups and stews enhances their nutritional properties.

 Raw honey is a natural remedy that may help soothe a sore throat and act as a gentle cough suppressant.
-Its antimicrobial properties can also support the body in managing infections that contribute to cold and cough symptoms.
+Its natural antimicrobial properties can also support the body in managing infections that contribute to cold and cough symptoms.
+Honey’s thick consistency coats the throat, which helps reduce irritation [5].

 How to use:

-• Taking a spoonful of raw honey before bed can reduce nighttime coughing.
+• Taking a spoonful of raw honey before bed can reduce nighttime coughing in children over the age of one [5].

-• Combining honey with ginger has been proven to reduce productive cough in paediatric patients.
+• Combining honey with ginger has been suggested to reduce productive cough in paediatric patients [5].

-With its anti-inflammatory and antioxidant properties, turmeric may help soothe symptoms of cough and cold and support overall respiratory health.
+With its anti-inflammatory and antioxidant properties largely attributed to the compound curcumin, turmeric may help soothe symptoms of cough and cold and support overall respiratory health [6].

 How to use: